 A database is a: large collection of data organized especially for rapid search and retrieval (as by a computer).

 Basically, a database is an electronically organized catalog, index, and container for published information such as journal, newspaper, and magazine articles, as well as ebooks, streaming video and audio files.

 A database is either general or subject/discipline specific and is searchable by keyword, subject, author, or title.

-A library database will provide scholarly and peer-reviewed sources that are appropriate to use for academic research and writing.
+Library databases vary in content and design, many provide provide scholarly and peer-reviewed sources that are appropriate to use for academic research and writing.

 "Database."
 Merriam-Webster.com.
 Merriam-Webster, n.d.